tesujimath/docker-wordpress-husk/README.md

 This is just like the [official docker WordPress images](https://github.com/docker-library/wordpress), but without WordPress itself.
-It is therefore suitable for installing WordPress using composer.
+It is therefore suitable for installing WordPress using composer, or using it as the basis of your own container wordpress, like [this](https://github.com/tesujimath/docker-wordpress).

 There is currently only one Dockerfile, for php:7.3-fpm-alpine.
 Follow [this issue](https://github.com/docker-library/wordpress/issues/418)